Cosmological inference from within the peculiar local universe: Selecting Local Universe Like Environments

-Assuming that the CMB dipole is entirely due to our motion wrt the `CMB frame' in which the universe looks isotropic (and the luminosity distance $d_L$ is related to the redshift $z$ as in eq.\ref{DLEQ}), the redshift of a supernova in the heliocentric frame $z_\textrm{hel}$ (after correcting the actually measured redshift for the Earth's motion around the Sun) is related to its redshift $z$ in the CMB frame (sometimes specifically labelled $z_\mathrm{CMB}$) as:
+Making the usual assumption that the CMB dipole is due to our motion with respect to the CRF (also known as the `CMB frame') in which the universe looks isotropic, so the luminosity distance $d_\textrm{L}$ is related to the redshift $z$ as in Equation~(\ref{eq:DLEQ}), the redshift of a supernova in the heliocentric frame $z_\textrm{hel}$ (obtained by correcting the actually measured redshift for the Earth's motion around the Sun) is related to its redshift $z$ in the CMB frame (sometimes labelled $z_\mathrm{CMB}$) as~\cite{Davis:2010jq}:

-where $z_{\odot}$ is the redshift induced by our motion w.r.t. the CMB and $z_\textrm{SN}$ is the redshift due to the peculiar motion of supernova host galaxy in the CMB frame.
-The luminosity distance is similarly corrected as:
+where $z_{\odot}$ is the redshift induced by our motion with respect to the CMB and $z_\textrm{SN}$ is the redshift due to the peculiar motion of supernova host galaxy in the CMB frame.
+The~luminosity distance is similarly corrected as:

-to obtain the $d_L$ as a function of $z$ entering eq.(\ref{DLEQ}) for the standard $\Lambda$CDM model.
-The covariance of SNe~Ia magnitudes due to peculiar velocities is then given by \citep{Hui:2005nm,Davis:2010jq,Huterer:2015gpa}:
+to obtain $d_\textrm{L}$ as a function of $z$ Equation (\ref{eq:DLEQ}) for the standard $\Lambda$CDM model (see Appendix~\ref{SNcosmo}).
+The~covariance of SNe~Ia magnitudes due to peculiar velocities is then given by \citep{Hui:2005nm, Davis:2010jq, Huterer:2015gpa}:

 where